Info URI scheme

 In computing, info is a Uniform Resource Identifier (URI) scheme which enables identifiers from public namespaces to be represented as URIs, when they would otherwise have no canonical URL form, such as Library of Congress identifiers, Handle System handles, and Digital object identifiers.

 Specification

 The specification for the info scheme is provided by the Informational RFC 4452.

 Example

 The following is an example of an info URI:

-info:ddc/22/eng//004.678

 In this example, "ddc" designates the Dewey Decimal Classification namespace and "22/eng//004.678" is the identifier within that namespace.